cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 (C) $\tau_s^M$ (colors) and strike slip (contours, 1 m interval) on the Qi et al. [-@qi2011] 'rough' slip model.
 \label{fig:fault_stress_3d} ](../figures/fault_stress_3d.pdf)

-Because the compressive stresses are near equal, $M$ contains a large isotropic, or pressure, component and a smaller shear component.
-Consequently,
-$M$ resolves on the Wenchuan faults with a large $\sigma^M_n$ (median of about 40-60 MPa for each slip model) and much smaller shear stresses. $\tau^M_d$ median of about -3 to -6 MPa, where values less than zero indicate normal-sense shear; and $\sigma^M_s$ median values range from about -2 to 1 MPa, where values less than zero indicate sinistral shear.
-Thus, topographic shear stresses are typically resolved as normal-sinistral, as opposed to the dominant mode of coseismic slip, which is reverse-dextral.
-Both $\sigma^M_n$ and
-$\tau^M$ increase the overall resistance to tectonic slip in the 2008 Wenchuan event, and had to be overcome by tectonic compression in order for the earthquake to occur.

 However, much of the shallowly-dipping fault segments (the Pengguan fault and flats at the base of the Beichuan fault, where present) have $\tau^M$ in the